lux-group/router/README.md

 const routerInstance = router(server, {
-  validateResponses: true, // false = responses not validated,true = all responses matching the defined status codes in the schema will be validated and an error throw, DEFAULT: false swaggerBaseProperties // the base properties to include in the swagger definition })
+  validateResponses: true, // false = responses not validated,true = all responses matching the defined status codes in the schema will be validated and an error throw, DEFAULT: false swaggerBaseProperties, // the base properties to include in the swagger definition
+  sentryDSN: 'FIND_ME_IN_SENTRY', // optional, provide if you want to auto-report unhandled exceptions to Sentry
+  appEnv: process.ENV.APP_ENV, // optional, used to specify the env in Sentry, defaults to "unknown" })

 // define routes